-Sunday 17 January 2021

-Welcome Back

-Students will be welcomed back to ICE.
-Students will reflect briefly on the key areas of Unit 1 and how they inform the content and aims of Unit 2.

-Introduction to Research Methodology and Design

-This workshop will introduce students to some of the fundamental aspects of quantitative, qualitative and mixed methods research.
+10th January 2022 Introduction to Research Methodology and Design This workshop will introduce students to some of the fundamental aspects of quantitative, qualitative and mixed methods research.
 We will reflect on issues related to the selection of a design process for independent research, accepting, modifying or rejecting the so-called paradigms of research, and will explore chronological, mono-methods (quantitative or qualitative) and cyclical approaches for research design.
 Contemporary typologies of mixed methods will also be critically evaluated.

-Ethics of Research

-This workshop will cover the importance of professional standards in collaboration, pedagogy, academic criticism, etc. Students will also be asked to reflect on their own research in order to consider any potential, if unexpected, ethical 'pay outs' of their research.

-Self-assessment and Problem-solving

-This workshop will provide practical advice on how to mitigate and/or resolve difficulties associated with conducting research, e.g. issues of scheduling, planning and resourcing of research projects.
+Ethics of Research This workshop will cover the importance of professional standards in collaboration, pedagogy, academic criticism, etc. Students will also be asked to reflect on their own research in order to consider any potential, if unexpected, ethical 'pay outs' of their research.
+Self-assessment and Problem-solving This workshop will provide practical advice on how to mitigate and/or resolve difficulties associated with conducting research, e.g. issues of scheduling, planning and resourcing of research projects.
 Students will prepare a research project and/or data management plan including a step-by-step approach and timeline.
 Students will be asked to evaluate how realistic the plans are, consider parallels with their peers and discuss what they would do in the event that their results are inconclusive.

-Monday 18 January 2021

-Subject Groups Seminars

-The seminar will go into more specific detail concerning research design in students' subject area.
-Different research apparatus will be analysed and evaluated.
+11th January 2022 Subject Groups Seminars The seminar will go into more specific detail concerning research design in students' subject area.
+Different methods of research will be analysed and evaluated.
+Writing Workshops In this workshop, students will receive expert advice on how to write academically.

-Writing Workshops

-In this workshop, students will receive expert advice on how to write academically.
 As well as common mistakes and helpful suggestions, students will also reflect on best practice, i.e. how best to convey one's research clearly and concisely.
 Further, deconstructive analysis will be done via set tasks.
 A question and answer session will follow to allow students from all streams to receive discipline specific feedback to their questions.

-Plenary Lecture

-The second plenary lecture will present students with a particular example of methodological difficulty, experiment and resolution.
-The lecture will exemplify the importance of being open to different methodologies and different philosophical outlooks on research.

-Tuesday 19 January 2021

-Subject Groups Seminars

-During this seminar students will be tasked with producing an abstract for their mini-projects.
+Subject Groups Seminars During this seminar students will be tasked with producing an abstract for their mini-projects.
 Firstly, students will be asked to sum up their position in a single sentence.

-Subject-specific Supervision (1 hour)

-One-to-one subject-specific supervisions are one-hour support sessions.
+After 11th January 2022 Subject-specific Supervision (1 hour) One-to-one subject-specific supervisions are one-hour support sessions.
 In this supervision students will discuss the title/plan of their upcoming assignment, i.e. Mini-Project.
 Supervisors will assist students in identifying a question that does not overlap with their dissertation (if they plan to continue to Unit 4).

-Independent Learning (6 hours per week)

-In addition, students will be expected to deepen their knowledge and understanding through independent learning and reflection.
+Independent Learning (6 hours per week) In addition, students will be expected to deepen their knowledge and understanding through independent learning and reflection.
 This will take a considerable amount of their study time and can take place either individually or in small groups and is intended to engage students in postworkshop activities and to enable students to prepare for seminars.
 Students will be encouraged to write reflective research diaries to help them evaluate their progress.

-Learning Outcomes

-As a result of the unit students should be able to:

-- 1. discern between qualitative, quantitative and mixed methods research processes; - 2. understand all elements of the research design process and determine qualitative or quantitative research methods appropriate to epistemological/ontological positions; - 3. identify the tools, methods and analytical techniques necessary for conducting research in their chosen discipline; - 4. appreciate current and emerging themes in their chosen discipline.
+Learning outcomes As a result of the unit, within the constraints of the time available, students should be able to: - discern between qualitative, quantitative and mixed methods research processes; - understand all elements of the research design process and determine qualitative or quantitative research methods appropriate to epistemological/ontological positions; - identify the tools, methods and analytical techniques necessary for conducting research in their chosen discipline; - appreciate current and emerging themes in their chosen discipline.